tinymce/tinymce-docs/advanced/events.md

 });
 ```

-The following example uses a function to create a console log entry a command is executed in the editor.
+The following example uses a function to create a console log entry when a command is executed in the editor.
 This is also an example of handling an event that returns data.

 ```js
 tinymce.init({